Accommodation Service Equality & Diversity Statement

 B) Less than three months’ notice:

-You will continue to be responsible for the rent, bills and Council Tax for at least 8 business days after you move out whilst we prepare the property for a new tenant.
+You should expect to remain responsible for the rent, bills and Council Tax for at least two months from the date you provide notice.
 It may take longer, depending on how soon we can obtain a new tenant.
 As you have given us a fixed date to move out, you must move out on that date, even if your tenancy has not yet ended.
-There will be an administration fee of £100.
+There will be an administration fee charged.
+If you have less than two months remaining of your tenancy then we are unable to provide an Early Leaver arrangement and your tenancy will continue to its natural end.

 Tenants planning to buy a property: